digitallawyer/openlegaldictionary/_definitions/writer-of-the-tallies.md

 ---
 title: Writer Of The Tallies
 permalink: "/definitions/writer-of-the-tallies.html"
 body: In England.
-An officer of the exchequer whose duty lt was to write upon the tallies the letters of tellers’ hills
+An officer of the exchequer whose duty it was to write upon the tallies the letters of tellers’ hills
 published_at: '2018-07-07'
 layout: post